kristinemlarson/gnssIR_python/README.md

 Changed the source of the nav messages.
 It checks CDDIS, SOPAC, and the NGS.

+Started xz compressing orbit files.  snr files can also be compressed, but you need to set the wantCompression boolean variable in gnssIR_lomb.py

 July 2, 2019
 I have added another code (quickLook.py) that will give you a "quick and dirty" evaluation of the data for a single site.
 It has the nice advantage that it will make a SNR file for you if your